Get to know Verbena Kitchen’s head chef and see what he’s cooking up at home and in his new restaurant now open in North Park

 The vendors at North Park Famers' Market have been so good to us and you can find the best strawberries (JR Organics) and salsas (Ruth's No. 5).
 Building a community with these vendors has been really special as we create our menu at Verbena Kitchen.

-Verbena Kitchen will be open to the public on Wednesday, July 14, 2021.
+Verbena Kitchen is now open to the public!
 Check out their Instagram account for more information.